francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 {: #fig-packets-and-symbols title="Exchanging source and
 repair symbols over a QUIC connection"}

-When the application wants to send new data over the connection (left part of {{fig-packets-and-symbols}}), the Encoder encodes the application data into one or several source symbols and generates repair symbols protecting these when needed.
-These symbols are then packed into network packets by the Sender.
+The application submits new data using the stream or datagram abstraction provided by the QUIC Send API (left part of {{fig-packets-and-symbols}}).
+The FEC Encoder encodes the application data into one or several source symbols and generates repair symbols protecting these when needed.
+These symbols are then packed into network packets by the QUIC Sender.
-When repair symbols must be sent, the Sender packs them inside dedicated QUIC frames discussed in {{sec-repair-frame}}.
+When repair symbols must be sent, the QUIC Sender packs them inside dedicated QUIC frames discussed in {{sec-repair-frame}}.
+On the receiving path (right part of {{fig-packets-and-symbols}}), the QUIC Receiver consumes network packets and unpacks the symbols they contain.
+It provides the received symbols to the FEC Decoder that then recovers the lost source symbols when possible.
+It finally passes the application data present in the newly received or recovered source symbols to the application using the QUIC
+Recv API.

 # FEC and the loss recovery mechanism